Published

 Can newborns sleep in a crib?

-Yes!
-While many parents prefer a bassinet or mini-crib to keep their baby close by, cribs are perfectly fine too.
-Many parents don’t want to purchase a bassinet and a regular-sized crib too, so they’ll set up the crib in their room until baby graduates to their own room.
-“The American Academy of Pediatrics (AAP) recommends that a baby sleep in their parent’s room for at least the first 6 months of life, in either a crib or a bassinet,” says Jess.
+Yes, newborns can safely sleep in a crib.
+While many parents prefer using a bassinet at first to keep their baby close, others choose to start with a regular crib right away.
+“The American Academy of Pediatrics (AAP) recommends that babies sleep in their parents’ room for at least the first six months of life, in either a crib or a bassinet,” says Jess Ellsworth, Certified Pediatric Sleep Consultant at Summer Health.

 Why is it difficult to get a baby to sleep in a crib?